j-erler/sz_tools/doc/install.rst

 =====================

-To make sure that the installation went alright and to familiarise yourself with PyMF, we recommend running the provided jupyter notebooks that can be found in the /examples directory.
+To make sure that the installation went alright and to familiarise yourself with sz_tools, we recommend running the provided jupyter notebooks that can be found in the /examples directory.